rgreminger/tilburg-science-hub/slides/theory.md

 -	Be prepared to show the directory of a recent project you’re working on – be able to explain that structure (you don’t need to revise the structure before class!)

+Anybody wants to show?

 :::

 ## How to store raw data

 - Suggestions are [here](http://tilburgsciencehub.com/workflow/directories/)
     - CSV is more stable than XLSX, SAV, ...
-    - Databases will shut down, so take copies
+    - Databases will shut down, so take copies of your data

 - Transparent directory structure with [`readme.txt`](http://tilburgsciencehub.com/workflow/documenting-data) in each folder
   ```